llrs/experDesign/README.md

 <!-- badges: end -->

-The goal of experDesign is to help you decide which samples go in which batch, reducing the potential batch bias before performing an experiment.
-It provides four main functions :
+The goal of experDesign is to help you manage your samples before an experiment but after they are collected.
+For example, checking for common problems in the data, and help reduce or even prevent batch bias before performing an experiment, or measure once it is already done It provides four main functions:

 - `check_data()`: Check if there are any problems with the data.
 - `design()`: Randomize the samples according to their variables.